The principle of accountability in the context of the human rights to safe drinking water and sanitation: report

 27/7 of 2014 and

-33/10 of 2016, the Special Rapporteur on the human rights to safe drinking water and sanitation, Mr. Léo Heller, will be elaborating his thematic report to the seventy-third session of the General Assembly in 2018 on the principle of accountability in the context of the human rights to safe drinking water and sanitation.
+33/10 of 2016, the Special Rapporteur on the human rights to safe drinking water and sanitation, Mr. Léo Heller presented his thematic report to the seventy-third session of the General Assembly in 2018 on the principle of accountability in the context of the human rights to safe drinking water and sanitation.

-The Special Rapporteur departs his initial analysis on the topic from a broad interpretation of the principle of accountability and focuses on the relationship of State and non-State actors2 involved in policy-making, provision and regulation of water and sanitation services to the people affected by their actions and decisions.
+In this report, the Special Rapporteur focuses on the relationship of State and non-State actors involved in policy-making, provision and regulation of water and sanitation services to the people affected by their actions and decisions.

-The Special Rapporteur is seeking information on mechanisms that enable individuals and groups to hold those actors accountable for ensuring the rights to the safe drinking water and sanitation.
-He, therefore, requests information on good examples, as well as main challenges encountered in establishing, using and implementing such mechanisms.
-Accountability mechanisms may include, among others, processes of participation, monitoring, oversight, information, as well as judicial, quasi-judicial, administrative, political mechanisms.
+The Special Rapporteur requested information on the mechanisms that enable individuals and groups to hold actors accountable for ensuring the rights to safe drinking water and sanitation.
+He requested information on good examples, as well as the main challenges encountered in establishing, using and implementing such mechanisms.
+These accountability mechanisms include processes of participation, monitoring, oversight, information, as well as judicial, quasi-judicial, administrative, and political mechanisms.

 Questionnaire to States:

 1. Office of the High Commissioner for Human Rights, “Who will be accountable?
 Human Rights and the Post-2015 Development Agenda” (2013), p.
 10.